Megha2405/Norm-of-a-matrix/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+## 1-Norm
 	1. Get the input matrix using np.array()
+    2. Find the 1-norm of the matrix using np.linalg.norm(mat,1)
+	3. Print the norm of the matrix in two decimal places.
+## 2-Norm
+    1. Get the input matrix using np.array()
+    2. Find the 1-norm of the matrix using np.linalg.norm(mat,2)
+	3. Print the norm of the matrix in two decimal places.
+## Infinity Norm
+    1. Get the input matrix using np.array()
-    2. Find the 2-norm of the matrix using np.linalg.norm()
+    2. Find the 1-norm of the matrix using np.linalg.norm(mat,np.inf)
 	3. Print the norm of the matrix in two decimal places.

 ## Program:
 ```Python
 # Register No:24900135